Charles Bowsher

 Charles Arthur Bowsher (May 30, 1931 – September 30, 2022) was an American businessman and politician.
-He served as the 6th Comptroller General of the United States from 1981 to 1996.
-During that period, he led the Government Accountability Office in addressing the savings and loan crisis and other major issues.
+He served as the 6th comptroller general of the United States from 1981 to 1996.
+During that period, he led the General Accounting Office in addressing the savings and loan crisis and other major issues.
 He also served as the 5th Assistant Secretary of the Navy (Financial Management and Comptroller) during the Lyndon B. Johnson administration from 1967 to 1971.

 Early life

 Bowsher was born in Elkhart, Indiana, on May 30, 1931.
 His father worked as an engineer for the New York Central Railroad.
 Bowsher attended public schools in his hometown and in Chicago.
 He studied accounting at the University of Illinois at Urbana–Champaign, graduating with a bachelor's degree in 1953.
 He then joined the United States Army and served for two years, before obtaining a Master of Business Administration from the University of Chicago School of Business in 1956.